 Just as a thought about the current events came to Jeffrey, the ground rumbled and knocked him off his feet.
-Phineas sprang off the fountain just as the spout cracked.
+The spout cracked and Phineas sprang off the fountain.
 Water streamed up and soaked him.
+He pulled Jeffrey up.

 The support beams fractured, but the hotel held up valiantly under the sudden and violent quake.
 Phineas ran to grab Jeffrey when a man clothed all in black raced by and nearly pushed him down.
 Jeffrey looked up repulsed.

 "Bogg!
 That was Drake!
-He's going in hotel!
+He's going in the hotel!
 We have to stop him!"

-Jeffrey scurried through the hordes of guests fleeing the building.
+Jeffrey scurried through hordes of guests fleeing the building.